 Forman had advice to offer on many occasions from job interviews to my first trip to India.
-He was the second reader of my college thesis (after my adviser Steve Maurer) and he wrote letters of recommendation for jobs I applied for.
+He was the second reader of my college thesis (after my advisor Steve Maurer) and he wrote letters of recommendation for jobs I applied for.
 I told him stories of my numerical-computing adventures in my various jobs, he listened attentively, and he even offered well-thought-out comments from time to time.

 I assumed he had a large community of former students as regular friends.
 He told of encounters with them in England, Germany, India, and even Uganda.
 Only recently did I find out how especially lucky I was that we stayed close and saw each other regularly for almost four decades.
 I'll miss his conversation and his company

 Funny thing.
 I met Forman as an older fellow, in his mid-fifties.
 I was eighteen, so that seemed old to me.
 Now that I'm fifty-seven, that doesn't seem so old, does it?